dimajix/flowman/docs/quickstart.md

 ### Generating Documentation

-Flowman cannot only execute all the data transformations specified in the example project, it can also generate a documentation, which will be stored as an html file
+Flowman cannot only execute all the data transformations specified in the example project, it can also generate a documentation, which will be stored as an HTML file
 ```
 flowman:weather> documentation generate
 ```